canonical/mir/doc/sphinx/make-your-own-compositor.md

 ---

 # Write Your First Wayland Compositor
 This tutorial will guide you through writing a simple compositor: the installation of dependencies, building it, and running it.
 You'll be impressed by how easy it is to create a Wayland compositor using Mir!

-As you continue to develop it your compositor has access to all the features of Mir demonstrated in [the demo tutorial](explore-mir-using-demos).

 ## Assumptions
 This tutorial assumes that: